 Jason and David remain integrally involved with all of the work undertaken by the office.

 Supporting Jason, David, and Deborah are a diverse team of architects, graduates, technicians and administrative staff comprising of: Andrew van Zanten, Chris Dalgairns, Chris Greening, Euleena MacLachlan, Emily McKendrick, and Georgia Turner.
 Each is an experienced professional with specialist skills.

 Jason is one of the State’s leading heritage consultants, having been responsible for working on some of the State’s most important heritage assets, and advising on some of the State’s largest and most important redevelopments.
-This expertise spans Local, State and National heritage values and processes.
+This expertise spans Local, State, and National heritage values and processes.

-Previous postings have included Local Heritage Advisor to the City of Adelaide, Presiding Member of the City of Adelaide Urban Design Advisory Panel, and Deputy Presiding Member of the City of Unley Development Assessment Panel.
+Previous postings have also included Local Heritage Advisor to the City of Adelaide, Presiding Member of the City of Adelaide Urban Design Advisory Panel, and Deputy Presiding Member of the City of Unley Development Assessment Panel.

-During this time, David has been responsible for, or overseen, a number of significant heritage projects (including multiple RAIA award winners), significant architectural projects, Conservation Management Plans (CMPs) and conservation projects.
+During this time, David has been responsible for, or overseen, a number of significant heritage projects (including multiple RAIA award winners), significant architectural projects, Conservation Management Plans (CMPs), and conservation projects.